-New Home Prices Gain in New York According to Newest Figures, Sales Drop
+New Home Closings and Prices in New York Decline According to Freshest Figures

-As a percentage of overall housing closings, new home closings accounted for 6.6%, down from the 12.2% of closings a year earlier.
-Closings of new and existing homes increased year-over-year in January after also rising in December year-over-year.
+Out of all housing closings, new home closings made up 3.9%.
+This is a drop 5.0% of closings a year earlier.
+Closings of new and existing homes declined year-over-year in April after remaning steady in March year-over-year.

 Pricing and Mortgage Trends